 Following conversations with Mr. Vollmer, and others, we understand that members of the Vollmer family, including Mr. Vollmer, certain other Vollmer family members and certain trusts, companies and non-profit foundations controlled or operated by members of the Vollmer family, have in the aggregate sole or shared voting and investment power with respect to 3,439,207.66 shares of Class A Common Stock and 666,374 shares of Class B Common Stock, representing approximately 11.87% and 4.69% of the outstanding shares of the Company's Class A Common Stock and Class B Common Stock, respectively, as of the date set forth above.
 These shares include the shares beneficially owned by Mr. Vollmer and reported in the table above.
+There are no voting agreements or other arrangements among the members of the Vollmer family regarding the 3,439,207.66 shares of Class A Common Stock and 666,374 shares of Class B Common Stock and 666,374 shares of class B Common Stock and 666,374 shares of the table above.
 There are no voting agreements or other arrangements among the members of the Vollmer family regarding the 3,439,207.66 shares of Class A Common Stock and 666,374 shares of Class B Common Stock.
 Accordingly, the members of the Vollmer family are not deemed a "group" for purposes of Section 13(d)(3) of the Exchange Act with respect to such shares.
 Each member of the Vollmer family disclaims beneficial ownership of any of our Company Shares as to which such member does not have sole or shared voting or investment power.

 2. As reported in a statement on Schedule 13G filed with the SEC on February 14, 2019 by Miguel A. Capriles L. These shares are included in the shares beneficially owned by the Capriles family, as set forth below, and as to which Mr. Capriles may be deemed to have shared voting and investment power.
 According to the filing, Mr. Capriles has sole voting and dispositive power over 576,696.48 shares of Class A Common Stock and shared voting and dispositive power over 1,585,136.52 shares of Class A Common Stock.
-We understand that Mr. Capriles has sole voting and dispositive power over 472,767.62 shares of Class B Common Stock and shared voting and dispositive power over 1,299,921.38 shares of Class B Common Stock.
+We understand that Mr. Capriles has sole voting and dispositive power over 1,299,921.38 shares of Class B Common Stock and shared voting and dispositive power over 1,299,921.38 shares of Class B Common Stock.